top of page

 Rustic Strawberry Pie

-This was the first year that I grew enough strawberries to eat and store by freeze-drying.
+This was the first year (2024) that I grew enough strawberries to eat and have extras to freeze-dry.
 We are lucky enough to have a small store down the road from us that usually has seasonal fruits and vegetables.
-This year their strawberries were exceptionally nice so I will be freeze drying some of theirs as well.
-You can use a bought crust for this pie but this is so easy and it doesn't have to be perfectly round.
+This year their strawberries were exceptionally nice so I will be freeze-drying some of theirs as well.
+You can use a bought crust for this pie but our recipe is so easy, and it doesn't have to be perfectly round.
 Make this style of pie just once and you will be hooked!!

 Every bit of this crust is flaky and delicious.
 Unlike regular pie crust